Bunlong/react-in-practice/hooks/hooks_apis.md

 Passing in an empty array [] of inputs tells React that your effect doesn't depend on any values from the component, so that effect would run only on mount and clean up on unmount; it won’t run on updates.

+> Note
+>
+> The array of inputs is not passed as arguments to the effect function.
+Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the inputs array.
+In the future, a sufficiently advanced compiler could create this array automatically.

 **useContext**

 ```javascript